ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) Improved icon selector: you can upload your own icon directly
+* (bluefox) Optimized loading: do not load unused widget sets

 ### 2.2.6 (2023-09-17)
 * (bluefox) Date binding corrected